alx15/alx15/README.md

 A journey to becoming a full-time developer 🚀

-Day 1: The first day to becoming a full-time developer 🚀
+Day 1: The first day to becoming a full-time developer 🚀 To me the logical first step is to learn git as every projects should use version control.

 - started with github basics with https://github.com/skills/introduction-to-github
 - continue git with https://www.youtube.com/watch?v=8JJ101D3knE